-The BCWMC will continue to perform routine monitoring of the BCWMC's priority waterbodies consistent with the BCWMC Monitoring Plan (Appendix X), the guidance and policies described in this section, and actions included in the BCWMC implementation program (see Table X) (Policy 23).
+The BCWMC will continue to perform routine monitoring of the BCWMC's priority waterbodies consistent with the BCWMC Monitoring Plan (Appendix X), the guidance and policies described in this section, and actions included in the BCWMC implementation program (see Table X) (Policy 24).
+[Policy # 9 from 2015 plan]

-The BCWMC prepares an annual monitoring report for waterbodies monitored by the BCWMC the previous year, posts the data on its website, and submits the data to the MPCA in an appropriate format.
+The BCWMC prepares an annual monitoring report for waterbodies monitored by the BCWMC the previous year, posts the data on its website, and submits the data to the MPCA in an appropriate format. [policy #10 from 2015 plan]

 The BCWMC may perform additional studies or investigations outside of routine monitoring to achieve specific objectives (see Section X).
-The BCWMC also cooperates and coordinates with partners to augment the collection of monitoring data, avoid duplication of monitoring efforts, and participate in joint and volunteer monitoring programs, including (but not limited to):
+The BCWMC also cooperates and coordinates with partners to augment the collection of monitoring data, avoid duplication of monitoring efforts, and participate in joint and volunteer monitoring programs, including (but not limited to): [policy #11 from 2015 plan]